In the macro-fruit era,

 Jackfruits booby trapped with glue

-Jackfruit doesn’t really start out that sticky, but if you cut into a jackfruit, you encounter a fluid that eventually turns into a rather sticky glue.
+Jackfruit doesn’t really start out that sticky, but if you cut into a jackfruit, you encounter a fluid that eventually turns into a rather sticky glue if it dries out.
 This is a delicious plant that does not want to be chewed, but only swallowed whole.
 And jackfruits get up to 50-kilos (and over 25,000 calories!)
 So here we can imagine how long dinosaur digestive tracks took to digest an un-chewed jackfruit down to its central core of seeds.
 What is the stickiest jackfruit anyone can find?
 The jackfruits during the time of macroism were probably even stickier.

 Try feeding Jackfruit to hungry alligators